ceeeKay/QETweaks/README.md

 You can activate multiple tweaks by adding the values together (eg 1 + 2 = 3).

+### 1: GGMod weapon adjustments enabled

-### 1: Axe does 100 damage
+* Axe does 125 damage

-Just like it sounds.
-The axe does 100 damage.
+* Nail travel speed is increased 2.75x (damage and rate of fire are unchanged)
+* Super shotgun fires ~3x pellets but has ~2x reload time (think Doom 2 SSG)

 ### 2: Map `start` (Introduction) floor open